Transition Cambridge Wiki Food Projects in Cambridge

 Minimising food waste

-Making the Most of Food is the biggest event we have held on this issue, in association with the Love Food Hate Waste campaign.
-We also have a page with tips on shopping, storing and cooking food to reduce waste.
+We support the Love Food Hate Waste campaign.
+Here are some surprising facts about the food we waste and here is a page with tips on shopping, storing and cooking food to reduce waste.
 On food preservation, this year there have been several jam and chutney making sessions - you may have bought some of the product at the Food Garden and Produce fair in September.

 Garden share